gear-foundation/dapps/frontend/packages/ez-transactions/README.md

 # @dapps-frontend/ez-transcations

-A package for providing gasless and signless transactions.
+A library to provide gasless and signless transactions.
-This frontend solution interacts with a blockchain program, allowing users to make transactions without paying gas fees or signing on-chain transactions.
+By interacting with a Gear program via voucher, gasless backend and local account it allows users to make transactions without paying gas fees or signing on-chain transactions.

 ## Install: